DMV Appointments in Washington DC

 DMV Cheat Sheet - Time Saver

-Passing the written exam has never been easier, thanks to DMV Cheat Sheets.
+Passing the Washington DC written exam has never been easier.
 It's like having the answers before you take the test.

-- Computer, tablet, or mobile phone
+- Computer, tablet, or iPhone

 - Just print and go to the DMV

-- Driver's License, Motorcycle, and CDL
+- Driver's license, motorcycle, and CDL

-If you wish, you can call the DC DMV Customer Service Center at 311 or (202) 737-4404 to make an appointment for your road skills test.
+Calling the D.C.
+DMV Customer Service Center at 311 or (202) 737-4404 is another great option to schedule your trip.